APNIC-Labs/draft-kskroll-sentinel/README.md

-   If the outcome of the DNSSEC validation process applied to the response indicates that the response is authentic, and if the left- most label of the original query name matches the template "kskroll- sentinel-not-ta-<tag-index>.", then the following rule should be applied to the response: If the resolver has not placed a root zone KSK with tag index value matching the value specified in the query into the local resolver's store of trusted keys, then the resolver should return a response indicating that the response contains authenticated data according to section 5.8 of [RFC6840].
+   If the outcome of the DNSSEC validation process applied to the response indicates that the response is authentic, and if the left- most label of the original query name matches the template "kskroll- sentinel-not-ta-<key-tag>.", then the following rule should be applied to the response: If the resolver has not placed a root zone KSK with Key Tag value matching the value specified in the query into the local resolver's store of trusted keys, then the resolver should return a response indicating that the response contains authenticated data according to section 5.8 of [RFC6840].
 Otherwise, the resolver MUST return RCODE 2 (server failure).
-Note that the
-   <tag-index> is specified in the DNS label using decimal notation.
+Note that the <key-tag> is specified in the DNS label using decimal notation.

    In all other cases the resolver MUST NOT alter the outcome of the DNS response validation process.